BMW M135i hatchback review

-“The latest BMW M135i is undoubtedly fast but it’s lost some of the old car’s character”
+“The latest BMW M135i is undoubtedly fast, and a recent update has added some of the old car’s character”

 - Fantastic interior

 The BMW M135i is the flagship ‘performance’ version of the 1 Series line-up, sitting above the 128ti in the range.
 Unlike the previous-generation flagship models, which were rear-wheel drive, the M135i is fitted with BMW’s xDrive all-wheel-drive system.

 Keen observers will note that the last range-topping 1 Series was known as the M135i, then the M140i, which was more powerful.
 For this latest model, BMW has adopted the M135i xDrive name, because it has less power, but thanks to the all-wheel drive, it’s actually a little faster.